Telr-PG/telr-plugin-opencart4/README.md

 * After successfully install click on edit icon.
 * Add your 'Store ID', 'Remote Authentication Key' in the payment setting page and fill all required fileds (Note : If you have not 'Store ID' and 'Remote Authentication Key' please contact with Telr support)

-* Note : For ApplePay Integration you required Apple Merchant Identifier Key, Apple Merchant Certificate, Apple Merchant Certificate Key and Apple Verified Domain name.
+* Note : For Apple Pay integration, you need the Apple Merchant Identifier Key, Apple Merchant Certificate, Apple Merchant Certificate Key and Apple Verified Domain name.

 ### Supported Version ###
 Opencart 4.x